Shippable/docs/sources/deploy/deploy-mvp-1.md

 - Set the friendly name of the integration as `op_integration`.
 If you change the name, please change change it also in step 3.

 ##5.
-Configure the docker options of the application.
+Configuring application options for the orchestration platform and the container.
 Add the following yml block to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.

 ```